 Moissanite can range in clarity from FL to I3.
 Inclusions up to a certain clarity range can only be seen under 10x magnification.
 However, moissanite with a grade of I3 can have inclusions that can be seen by the naked eye.

 Moissanite Stone Value:

-If you are looking for a less expensive choice for natural diamond jewelry and wedding rings, you want to consider moissanite.
+If you are looking for a less expensive choice than diamonds, but want a similar visual effect, you want to consider moissanite.
 Moissanite is an economical gemstone choice when shopping for a dazzling option to natural and lab diamonds.
-Although considerably more affordable than natural diamonds, a simulated diamond does have a sparkle that can hold the eye of any jewelry lover.
+Although considerably more affordable than natural diamonds, a simulated diamond (moissanite) does have a sparkle that can hold the eye of any jewelry lover.
 Not only does moissanite engage the eye, but this lovely stone, second in hardness only to diamond, will retain its sparkle, resist wear, and maintain color.